Spa Qualifying: Button defies the odds and takes his first pole for McLaren

 1 September, 2012

-Sep.1 (Apex) Take the form book and rip it to shreds!
+Sep.1 (GP247) Take the form book and rip it to shreds!
 Qualifying for the Belgium Grand Prix, round 12 of the 2012 F1 world championship, as Spa-Francorchamps hosts one of the most unlikely grids in memory with Jenson Button taking pole, from Sauber’s Kamui Kobayashi second and third place going to Pastor Maldonado in the Williams.

 Button found form just at the right time, he lies over 80 points adrift in the championship points standings and needs to maximise all nine remaining races.
 He made no mistake as he produced a series of fine laps, two out of the top drawer in Q3 to claim his first pole as a McLaren driver and his first top grid spot start since his championship year.